 Are New Jersey Records Public?

-Most of the records maintained or generated by government officials are open to the public.
-The New Jersey Open Public Records Act asserts that all records shall be made available for inspection, examination, or copying except where protected by law or court order.
+Yes, most records maintained or generated by government officials are open to the public in New Jersey.
+The New Jersey Open Public Records Act ("OPRA') asserts that all records shall be made available for inspection, examination, or copying except where protected by law or court order.
 Government records may mean printed documents, maps, drawings, plans, photographs, microfilm, or any information stored digitally.
 Some examples of New Jersey public records may include:

 - New Jersey criminal records

 - New Jersey sex offender information